 For example, my sister is 6′ tall (or 5’12” as she says 🙂 She has large hands, is tall, athletic and has a powerful swing and likes a heavier paddle – so she really doesn’t need “paddle designed for a woman“, she needs a mid-heavy weight paddle with a large grip.

 We’ve actually put together a list of our top picks for the best pickleball paddles for women.
-The main criteria a paddle making that list was that the paddles had to be light (around 7 ounces) and have a small grip (4″ to 4 ¼”).
+The main criteria we used for paddles making that list was that the paddles had to be light (around 7 ounces) and have a small grip (4″ to 4 ¼”).

 Although the list was made for younger players, they would also be great picks for anyone with smaller hands looking for a light paddle.
 While the “Groove” is a quality paddle, I wouldn’t be steered totally by the marketing and limit yourself to just one paddle, any of those light/small grip paddles would be a quality choice if that’s your main shopping criteria.

 Ok, enough on that, back to the Groove: this paddle features ProLite’s QuadCore™ polymer core covered in a durable fiberglass paddle face.
 It’s lightweight (7.4 oz), has a small grip (4 3/16″) and contoured handle.
 The paddle comes in bright fun colors like lime green and pink.
 The Groove paddle is approved for USAPA tournaments.

-ProLite has a special edition Breast Cancer Awareness version of the Groove that features pink graphics and a unique twist on their logo (ball with lightning rods) covered in pink ribbon pattern.
+ProLite has a special edition Breast Cancer Awareness version of the Groove that features pink graphics and a unique twist on their logo (ball with lightning rods) covered in a pink ribbon pattern.
 They sell the paddle directly on their website and donate $30.00 to the Dr. Susan Love Research Foundation for each sale.

 ProLite Blaster Pickleball Paddle